collective/collective.solr/README.txt

 Current Status
 --------------

-The implementation is considered to be nearly finished.
-The package can be installed in a `Plone`_ 3.x site to enable indexing operations as well as searching (site and live search) using `Solr`_.
-Doing so will not only significantly improve search performance |---| especially for a large number of indexed objects, but also reduce the memory footprint of your `Plone`_ instance by allowing to remove the ``SearchableText`` index from the portal catalog |---| at least for most sites.
+The code is used in production in many sites and considered stable.
+This add-on can be installed in a `Plone`_ 4.x site to enable indexing operations as well as searching (site and live search) using `Solr`_.
+Doing so will not only significantly improve search performance - especially for a large number of indexed objects, but also reduce the memory footprint of your `Plone`_ instance by allowing to remove the ``SearchableText`` index from the portal catalog - at least for most sites.
 A sample buildout_ is provided for your convenience.

-  .. |--| unicode:: U+2013   .. en dash
-  .. |---| unicode:: U+2014  .. em dash
   .. _buildout: http://svn.plone.org/svn/collective/collective.solr/trunk/buildout.cfg

-The code was written with emphasis on minimalism, clarity and maintainability.
-It comes with extensive tests covering the code base.
-The package is currently in use in production and considered stable.

-  .. at more than 95%.
-XXX: make coverage run pick up all modules!

 For outstanding issues and features remaining to be implemented please see the `to-do list`__ included in the package as well as it's `issue tracker`__.